 Advantages of a Consumer Proposal in Canada

-In Canada, a consumer proposal is considered one of the best bankruptcy alternatives, allowing you to repay a reduced debt total via one fixed affordable monthly payment
+In Canada, a consumer proposal is considered the best bankruptcy alternative, and is the only government approved form of debt settlement.
+Consumer proposals allow you to reduce your debt by up to 80% via one fixed affordable monthly payment.

 Advantages of filing a consumer proposal in Canada